vertexproject/synapse/docs/synapse/devguides/devops_cortex.rst

 upstream layer.

 When configuring a mirrored layer, you may choose to mirror from a remote layer *or* from the top layer of a remote view.
-If you chose to mirror from the top layer of a remote view, that view will have the opportunity to fire triggers and enforce model constraints on the changes being provided by the mirrored layer.
+If you choose to mirror from the top layer of a remote view, that view will have the opportunity to fire triggers and enforce model constraints on the changes being provided by the mirrored layer.

 To specify a remote layer as the upstream, use a Telepath URL which includes the shared object ``*/layer/<layeriden>`` such as